Dugong: Australia

 Australia is home to the largest population, stretching from Shark Bay in Western Australia to Moreton Bay in Queensland.
 The population of Shark Bay is thought to be stable with over 10,000 dugongs.
-Smaller populations exist up the coast, including one in Ashmore reef.
-Large numbers of dugongs live to the north of the Northern Territory, with a population of over 20,000 in the gulf of Carpentaria alone.
+Smaller populations exist up the coast, including one in Ashmore Reef.
+Large numbers of dugongs live to the north of the Northern Territory, with a population of over 20,000 in the Gulf of Carpentaria alone.
 A population of over 25,000 exists in the Torres Strait such as off Thursday Island, although there is significant migration between the strait and the waters of New Guinea.

 The Great Barrier Reef provides important feeding areas for the species; this reef area houses a stable population of around 10,000, although the population concentration has shifted over time.
 Large bays facing north on the Queensland coast provide significant habitats for dugong, with the southernmost of these being Hervey Bay and Moreton Bay.
 Dugongs had been occasional visitors along the Gold Coast where a re-establishment of a local population through range expansions has started recently.

 Persian Gulf

 The Persian Gulf has the second-largest dugong population in the world, inhabiting most of the southern coast, and the current population is believed to range from 5,800 to 7,300.
-In the course of a study being carried out in 1986 and 1999 on the Persian Gulf, the largest reported group sighting was made of more than 600 individuals to the west of Qatar.
-However, recent studies revealed severe declines both in population size and distributions among the region.
-A 2017 study, for instance, found a nearly 25% drop in population since 1950.
-Reasons for this drastic population loss include illegal poaching, oil spills and net entanglement.
+In the course of a study carried out in 1986 and 1999 on the Persian Gulf, the largest reported group sighting was made of more than 600 individuals to the west of Qatar.
+A 2017 study found a nearly 25% drop in population since 1950.
+Reasons for this drastic population loss include illegal poaching, oil spills, and net entanglement.